-The Principal Coffees had good attendance.
-It is believed that holding these meetings via Zoom allowed more parents to attend.
+The Principal Coffees had good attendance averaging between 15-20 parents per meeting.
 A survey was shared with parents at the beginning of the school year so that parents can share topics of interest.
-A few parents responded.
-The plan is to share this survey again in the fall and also mid year to hopefully get more responses.
-Topics for the 5 meetings were selected based on the parent requests i.e., COVID updates, PBIS, Project Toolbox, homework support, anti-bullying, volunteer process, quest speaker Dr. Julie King (How to Talk So Little Kids Will Listen), growth mindset, etc.

-Kindergarten orientation welcomed new families to school in August.
+Topics for the meetings were selected based on the parent requests i.e., SEL, PBIS, Project Toolbox, intervention, TWIG Science, anti-bullying, guest speaker Love & Logic, etc. Kindergarten orientation welcomed new families to school in August.